garethcheyne/BuildDataversePCFSolution/BLOG.md

 ## Community and Contributions

-BuildDataverseSolution is an open-source project welcoming contributions:
+BuildDataversePCFSolution is an open-source project welcoming contributions:

 - **Issues**: Report bugs or request features on GitHub
 - **Pull Requests**: Contribute improvements and new features